makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP20.md

 1. Realizes the vision of decentralization by placing the power in the hands of the community.
 This has the benefit of greatly reducing bottlenecks.

 2. Aligns an appropriate incentive model for the risk/reward ratio of onboarding new collateral.
-Not only can we enable the community to onboard collateral, we can give them incentives to attract them to the Maker ecosystem.
+Not only can we enable the community to onboard collateral, we can give them incentives to attract them into the Maker ecosystem.
 This also has the side benefit of filtering out collaterals that would not support the generation of a large amount of Dai.

 3. Encourages a higher level of experimentation with lesser known collateral types/classes due to transparency of the process.
 Incentives direct behavior.
 If the rewards are transparent, people will be more motivated to put time in and experiment.

-4. Provides an opportunity DAO Core Unit optimization by creating space and focus to take on the most innovative features of collateral management and leaving the basics to the community.
+4. Provides an opportunity for DAO Core Unit optimization by creating space and focus to take on the most innovative features of collateral management and leaving the basics to the community.

 ### Strategy